bpugh/RTMBookmarklet/README.md

 RTMBookmarklet
 ==============

-Enhanced RTM Bookmarklet for music sites
+Enhanced version of the Remember The Milk Bookmarklet for music sites.

+Currently supports adding a task for the currently playing song on Songza.